-The 1964 film followed a similar ambiguous ending with Higgins asking, “Eliza, where are my slippers?” but the audience unsure whether she will tamely fetch them or throw them at his as she did previously.
+The 1964 film followed a similar ambiguous ending with Higgins asking, “Eliza, where are my slippers?” but the audience unsure whether she will tamely fetch them or throw them at his head as she did previously.

 There certainly is a case for saying that he should pay attention to the reception his work receives since people visit the theatre to be entertained and the plays they see are merely pieces of paid entertainment.
 If audiences are not pleased with what they see, then the plays are likely to close from lack of financial success.

 Conscious of this, Hollywood has for years trialled their initial edits and has not hesitated to make changes if the audiences are unhappy.
 The studio notoriously butchered Orson Welles’s “The Magnificent Ambersons” with a ludicrously sugary ending, ruining a fine tragic drama.

 The same thing applies to other artistic creations: novels, photographs, paintings and so on.
 Most experienced artists realise that good novels are not written – they are re-written.
 As in film, photography etc., it is the development work that makes the difference between a mediocre production and an exceptionally successful one.
 Feedback is what makes the difference.
 An author or film maker who completely ignores his audience’s sensibilities and wishes is likely to end up lonely and friendless.

 The problem is, of course, that much depends on the audience.
 Pre-teenage girls are likely to demand Disney style happy endings regardless of the story.
 One can argue that the demands of Pygmalion’s audiences for a marriage between Liza and Higgins is similarly unsophisticated and so should be resisted on grounds of taste if nothing else.